muachilin/Pig/README.md

 </p>

-A tiny Github Action built with JavaScript for managing labels in issues!
+A tiny Github Action built with TypeScript for managing labels and comments in issues!

 Stay at home and play with Github :octocat: